sean-dickinson/grid-maker/README.md

 # grid-maker
 A simple web page designed to generate a printable grid of a custom size.
+This grid can be shaded in with colors of the users choice.
+The intention behind this page was to help teach students about fractal geometry.

 ## Live Version
 https://grid-maker-1a221.firebaseapp.com